What is a white witch?

-It is great as it is only in the last 60 years that witches have been able to practice their craft out in the open Tools and other equipment is so much more available.
+It is great as it is only in the last 60 years that witches have been able to practice their craft out in the open- tools and other equipment are so much more available.
 Finding that people are much more open to the craft and its popularity has grown so much over the last 20 years.
 It also means others like psychics, mediums and druids etc. are able to practice as well out in the open.

 How different is it from how witches are portrayed in films and books?

 It is very different, a lot of people think we ride broomsticks and look like the wicked witch of the west.
 That all we need to do is point a finger to get what we want and curse and hex people.
 Thanks to a lot of modern films and books like Harry Potter it shows that witches are normal everyday people and it takes a lot of hard work.

 What do you do on a day to day basis to practice the art of witchcraft?

 Well it all depends on the day and the position of the moon.
 I light candles and burn incense, meditate and spend time on cleansing myself and others.
 I am always giving thanks to the god and goddess for everything and send out positive spells to others as well.

 If someone wanted to become a witch, what are the conditions/expectations?

 If anyone wanted to become a witch I would say it takes research and a lot of practice, as things don't happen overnight.
 When I first started out many years ago- it took time for me to learn and a lot of my spells didn't work but as I got older and the more I studied- the better I got.
 As a witch, we have only one basic rule and that is "and it harm none do what ye will", which basically means as long as you harm no one with your spells you can do whatever you wish.
 There is always the karmic law which is whatever you send out comes back to you times three.

 Is it something that you feel instinctively or is it something that you can become at any point in your life?